hugovdm/cldr/docs/sites-migration/index/process/index.md

     *   When an item is removed, an alternate may then become the new optimal value.
     *   All values with errors are removed.
-*   Non-optimal values are handled as follows (To be confirmed Ticket #13332):
+*   Non-optimal values are handled as follows
     *   Those with no votes are removed.
     *   Those with votes are marked with *alt=proposed* and given the draft
         status: unconfirmed